Skip to main content

 • Argue about films, not people.
 Disagreement is welcome.
 Personal attacks aren’t.

 • Make the catalog better.
-Tag a missing keyword, suggest a related film, write a list nobody else has written.
+Tag a missing keyword, suggest a related film, curate a list nobody else has.
 The next person to find that page will benefit.

 • Punch up, never down.
-Slurs, harassment, and pile-ons aren’t edgy — they’re cliché.
-They’ll get you removed.
+Slurs, harassment, and pile-ons will get you banned.

 Specific rules